minhtien2405/Identifying-Queenlessness-in-Honeybee-Hives-from-Audio-Signals./README.md

 - [Audio Dataset](https://drive.google.com/file/d/1utZiU31JF-4cbJmXlLeU_qZ0O8Y_2nQj/view?usp=sharing)
 - [Numpy Dataset](https://drive.google.com/file/d/1iQjGGLkABK1h2AxnYix5G0JHjo4YNvTr/view?usp=sharing)

-The audio dataset consists of audio recordings captured from honeybee hives, containing a mix of normal hives and hives without a queen.
+The audio dataset consists of 20000 audio recordings (14000 for training, 4000 for tesing and 2000 for traing) captured from honeybee hives, containing a mix of normal hives and hives without a queen.
 And the Numpy (NPY) dataset consists of Npy data after preprocessing.
 ## Code

 The code for this project is organized as follows: